Introduction

 author: Jane Doe

-env_yml_path: # Path to the Conda environment yml, from which the environment for this extension will be built when bundling
+pixi_toml_path: # Path to the Pixi environment toml, from which the environment for this extension will be built when bundling

-extension_module: my_extension # The .py Python module containing the nodes of your extension
+extension_module: extension # The .py Python module containing the nodes of your extension

 description: My New Extension # Human readable bundle name / description